akveo/nebular/docs/articles/professional-services.md

 <hr>
 ## Support
-The mission of the Akveo support team is to help you to solve technical challenges,use best practices with Nebular, and employ the most effective programming techniques for your project.
+The mission of the Akveo support team is to help you to solve technical challenges, use best practices with Nebular, and employ the most effective programming techniques for your project.
 If you need an extra boost, we can quickly become an extension of your team, ensuring your business has all the strategic support it needs.
 Our Nebular Support Service offers a number of solutions to meet your support level and needs:
 - Assured response to every client request
 - Debugging
 - Deployment consulting